 Error code 0x8007001f appeared for quite a few users when they tried to install the Anniversary Update (build 1607).
 It is actually a generic error message, but it indicates either a problem with a link between two drives, or in some cases, a problem with the audio driver.

-The audio driver issue cannot really be solved by anything else but a clean install, because it is not a problem with Windows, but instead with the various drivers (usually the IDT audio driver) and the fact that they aren’t fully compatible with the upgrade process.
-The other issue occurs when you have multiple drives or multiple storage devices on your system, and you have connected both with a soft symbolic link.
-This, even though admittedly unexpected, can break the Windows Update process.
+The audio driver issue can’t be resolved by anything other than a clean install because it’s not a problem with Windows.
+Instead, the problem lies with the various drivers, usually the IDT audio driver, because they are not fully compatible with the upgrade process.
+Another issue arises when you have multiple drives or storage devices on your system and have connected both with a soft symbolic link.
+Admittedly unexpected, this can disrupt the Windows Update process.

-You shouldn’t be afraid, though, as there is an easy solution that you can do pretty easily, and will let you install the Anniversary Update for Windows 10.
+Though you shouldn’t be afraid, as there is an easy solution that you can implement effortlessly, which will allow you to install the Anniversary Update for Windows 10.

 Method 1: Clean boot Windows and install the Anniversary Update

-Clean boot gives you an environment where everything except what is absolutely essential is disabled and hasn’t started, meaning that it excludes the possibility of any Windows tools or additional software interfering with the update and resulting in the error code.
-You can do this fairly easily, just follow the steps below:
+A Clean Boot provides an environment where only essential elements are enabled, excluding the possibility of Windows tools or additional software interfering with the update and causing the error code.
+Here’s how you can do this easily by following the steps below: